 - NLP scientist in the US can earn an average machine learning salary of $114K/year

 - In India, an NLP professional commands an average salary of ₹1M/year.

 These professionals deal with the branch of machine learning, where ML algorithms are focused mainly on humans.
 This job involves generating patterns from the available data, which machines can learn based on individual information.
 Examples of this are YouTube and Netflix recommendations, where users are suggested content based on their viewing history.

 A professional in this job role must have a keen understanding of human behavior and knowledge of building workflows based on work habits and practices and their relationship with systems and machines.
 A good understanding of machine learning and programming skills in Python, R, and Java are key requirements for this job role.

-In India, an ML designer with NLP focus can earn an average salary of ₹540K/year.
+- In India, an ML designer with an NLP focus can earn an average machine learning salary of ₹ 561K/year